sowd/PicoGW/README.md

 2. If you want to set it as a hex array, each hex number should be specifies as a string such as **["0x30"]**.
 3. If the length of the array is exactly one, you can directly write the element itself such as **48** or **"0x30"**.
 4. Exceptionally, some properties supports more meaningful string such as **"on"** or **"off"**.

-This PUT access equals to the GET access of:
-> GET /v1/echonet/[DeviceID]/[PropertyID]/PUT?value=NEWVAL

 #### GET /v1/echonet/[REGEXP]/[PropertyID]